 What did he do...?
 I'm starting to feel weak and light headed, and my vision is becoming blurred out.
 I can barely see anything now, but I can feel someone picking my up and carrying me back to the bed.
 As my eyes start to close, I can hear the doctors talking, but all I can make out of their words is 'The Institute'.
 Then I feel my consciousness drift away.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EagleCicadaWrite a Review